daisvke/libft/README.md

 * [ft_wordcount](ft_wordcount.c)
 * [ft_free_array](ft_free_array.c)
 <br /><br />

 This project has been validated by the following tests:<br />
 * [libft-unit-test](https://github.com/alelievr/libft-unit-test)
 * [libftTester](https://github.com/Tripouille/libftTester)
 * [norminette v.3](https://github.com/alexandregv/norminette-action)

 (Concerning the libft-unit-test: ft_isalnum, ft_toupper and ft_tolower may not be validated<br />
-if you are on a Linux system.)
+by these test if you are on a Linux system.)

 <p align="center">
         <img src="/screenshots/libfttester.png" width="48%" />